reframejs/reframe/docs/intro.template.md

    That way, we manage to keep glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
+   You can easily,
-   You can easily and at any time remove/add a frontend, backend, or database/ORM to your app.
+   and at any time,
+   remove/add a frontend, backend, or database/ORM to your app.
-   For example, you can start with a frontend-only (static site) and later add a Node.js server to it.
+   For example, you can start with a static site and later add a Node.js server.

 Benefits of that flexibility:

 **Take Over Control** -
-You can progressively eject and take control over Reframe parts as your app grows and the need arises.
+You can eject and take control over Reframe parts.
-All Reframe parts are ejectable which means that you can gain full control.
+And you can do this progressively as your app grows into a large application.

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.